benwiz/audio/README.md

      - not recording && recording.wav does not exist
        - start recording
 - playback loop (make this a part of main loop, for now)
+  - notes
+    - start of using rodio because it provides a lot of nice options, only if it doesn't work nicely try to implement directly using Hount and CPAL (should not be too bad since I can look at Rodio source code)
+  - logic
     - case
       - not recording && recording.wav exists
         - play recording.wav
       - recording
         - stop playback

 ## To Do Later

 - Metronome
 - Metronome sync
 - Multiple loop playback
+- Can I use in-memory wav files?
+Is that even necessary?